nextstrain/augur/docs/releases/migrating-v5-v6.md

 Don't forget to also change them in any custom lat-long and/or coloring files you are using.
 We've also become stricter about the format of the files that pass in color and lat-long information.
 Previously, it didn't matter if columns were separated by spaces or tabs - now, they must be separated by tabs.

 You can find out more about how to add [custom coloring](/faq/colors) and [lat-long](/faq/lat_longs) values.
+If you use the command `parse` to generate a metadata table from fields in a fasta header, you can use the flag `--prettify-fields` to apply some prettifying operations to specific metadata entries, see the documentation [`parse`](/usage/cli/parse).